Our Dogs FAQ About Us Contact Us

 Past Champion Chinese Cresteds

-During my involvement with the Chinese Crested breed, I have had the pleasure of owning, breeding, and handling a variety of hairless and powderpuff Chinese Cresteds.
-Below are just a few of those dogs.
-Their accomplishments beyond being Canadian Champions include Best in Specialty Show, Best Puppy in Group, Best Puppy in Show, numerous group placements, Canine Good Neighbour (CGN), and Rally Obedience.
-Many also achieved their Championship in the United States, and one went overseas to become a Champion in Sweden and Luxembourg!
+Throughout my involvement with the Chinese Crested breed, I’ve had the pleasure of owning, breeding, and handling a variety of both hairless and powderpuff Chinese Cresteds.
+Below are just a few of these exceptional dogs.
+Their accomplishments go beyond achieving their Canadian Championships and include prestigious titles such as Best in Specialty Show, Best Puppy in Group, and Best Puppy in Show, along with numerous group placements.